apenella/go-ansible/README.md

 #### AnsibleAdhocOptions struct

 With `AnsibleAdhocOptions` struct, you can define parameters described in Ansible's manual page's `Options` section.

-Additionally, users can set privilege escalation options or connection options to the [AnsibleAdhocCmd](#ansibleadhoccmd-struct).
-These options are defined in the `github.com/apenella/go-ansible/pkg/options` package.
-Refer to the [options](#options-package) section for further details.
+On the same struct, you can define the connection options and privilage escalation options.

 ### Execute package